-- Benefit maximums (for example, visit limits or dollar maximums). - Deductibles. - Coinsurance and copays for non-out-of-network providers (except for in-hospital consultations or providers like anesthesiologists, pathologists, radiologist, or emergency room providers that the Plan pays as a network provider).
+- Benefit maximums (for example, visit limits or dollar maximums). - Deductibles. - Coinsurance and copays for non-emergency treatment at a network or out-of-network emergency room. - Coinsurance and copays for non-network providers (except for in-hospital consultations or providers like anesthesiologists, pathologists, radiologist, or emergency room providers that the Plan pays as a network provider).